BitBalloon/homepage/posts/2013-11-18-ecstatic-on-static-sites-and-fixies.markdown

 The basic appeal of a static website is easy to understand: there's no beating a static HTML document for performance, there's zero maintenance involved, scaling to large amounts of traffic is straight forward, the security issues that often plague dynamic sites are non-existent and they've proven to be future proof: the [first website ever made](http://www.w3.org/History/19921103-hypertext/hypertext/WWW/TheProject.html) works just fine in a modern browser.

 There are also obvious reasons why dynamic sites became the norm.
 Editing HTML by hand quickly gets painful.
-It's fine for marking up a design, but when actually working with content it's way to much overhead, and today it's impossible to imagine managing a large website in plain HTML without any way to avoid duplicating navigation elements, common headers and footers, sidebars etc, and manually generating list of most recent items, etc, etc.
+It's fine for marking up a design, but when actually working with content it's way to much overhead, and today it's impossible to imagine managing a large website in plain HTML without any way to avoid duplicating navigation elements, common headers and footers, sidebars etc, and manually generating lists of most recent items, etc, etc.

 "Web 2.0" also brought a new focus on user-submitted content and social interactions, that just didn't jive with static sites.